G-Boronad/micropython-connected-weather-station/README.md

 ![](carte_english.png)

-Just copy all the files in the 'version1' folder to the ESP32 board and run.
+Copy all the files in the 'version1' folder to the ESP32 board.

+Paste your OpenWeatherMap an Blynk API key into data_wifi.py file (line 13 an 14)

+Run.

 For RF sensor, the code in 'mesure.py' have to be adapt to your model.